User Manual – Durst

 • Outcome: 0000100, 0000100, 0000100, 0000105, 0000105, 0000105, 0000105, 0000110, 0000110, 0000110, 0000110, …

-2. For the execution of the task, enter the value 100 in the Start [5] input field and the number 7 in the Width [9] input field and leave all other input fields unchanged as set by default.
-For checking your inputs, inspect the values in the Preview [10].
-There, the Serial Number which would be generated for the next and the after next data set is displayed.
+2. To apply the given task, enter the value 100 in the Start [5] input field and the number 7 in the Width [9] input field.
+Leave all other input fields with their default settings.
+To verify your input, check the Preview [10] area.
+It shows which Serial Numbers will be generated for the current and the next data records.

 Figure 3: The Print Item with the defined parameters for the Serial Number